Hardware and software setup

 Thank you.
 Your message has been sent

-Select it, click Ctrl + Enter and we will fix everything!
+Select it, click Ctrl+Enter and we'll fix it!